 You’ll likely have many different strategies that you are working on in your business.
 Marketing strategy, monetization strategy, sales strategy, social media strategy, content strategy, operations strategy, product strategy, etc.

-Everything you’ve done to this point will feed into your strategies.
+Everything you’ve done to this point will feed into your business strategies.
 They are your road map to get where you want to go.

-Strategies are your road map to get where you want to go.
+Business strategies are your road map to get where you want to go.

 Make your business plans